-CHILD MARRIAGE IN HIGH INCOME SETTINGS
+CHILD MARRIAGE IN WEALTHY SOCIETIES

 Child marriage, defined by the United Nations as marriage before the age of 18, is widely recognized as a violation of human rights and a marker of gender inequality.
 Nearly all research and advocacy attention to child marriage focuses on South Asia and Sub-Saharan Africa.
 However, child marriage occurs across the globe, including in wealthy nations such as Canada and the United States.
 This project draws attention to child marriage in wealthy settings by highlighting laws that permit the practice and by describing child marriage practices in settings where it has previously been ignored or overlooked.
 The project also serves as a case study of double standards within contemporary global health practice.